yetzt/node-phn/readme.md

 # phn

-A lightweight HTTP client that works seamlessly with `node` and `bun`.
+A lightweight HTTP client that works seamlessly with `node` and `bun`:

 * http2 support with per-origin session
 * http1 keepalive-agent by default